quaziashfaq/linux-network-namespaces/lab1.md

 Chain POSTROUTING (policy ACCEPT 0 packets, 0 bytes) pkts bytes target     prot opt in     out     source               destination
+    3   252 MASQUERADE  all  --  any    any     172.20.0.0/16        anywhere

 Chain OUTPUT (policy ACCEPT 0 packets, 0 bytes) pkts bytes target     prot opt in     out     source               destination
 ```

-By default, the IPv4 policy in Linux kernel disables support for IP forwarding, which prevents boxes running Red Hat Enterprise Linux from functioning as dedicated edge routers.
+By default, the IPv4 policy in Linux kernel disables support for IP forwarding, which prevents boxes running Linux from functioning as routers.

 To check the current value, run the following command:
 ```